flancia-coop/doc.anagora.org/flancia-meet.md

   - various actions could be available
   - e.g. [[marx]] should autopull [[karl marx]]
     - could have a persistent pull button, so next time agora knows to pull it
-    - works like a replay log- e.g. like RT on Twitter started as a user text based action that twitter then codified?
+    - works like a replay log
+  - e.g. like RT on Twitter started as a user text based action that twitter then codified?
   - stoa can provide a nice meta layer on top of people's digital gardens
     - e.g. use pull in the stoa without having to use it in own garden
-      -
+  - it would work on trust on people not gaming the s
 - [[agora bot]]
 -